 #26 Silver Tousled Pixie with Textured Lift

-The texture in this cut is creating volume from nothing, which is essentially what a good shaggy pixie should do.
-The layers are cut at slightly different lengths so they catch and hold rather than just lying flat, and the natural grey is left to shine on its own terms.
-This is a modern cut that happens to be on a woman over sixty, not a “style for her age,” and that distinction matters.
+The texture looks like it adds volume to the hair, which is what a good shaggy pixie is meant to do.
+The layers are cut at varying lengths and catch the hair so they lie flat.
+The natural grey is also beautiful and should be appreciated as it is.
+This is a modern cut and while it happens to be on a woman over sixty, it is not a “style for her age” and that distinction is very important.
 A little product to reinforce the tousle and you’re done.

 #27 Pastel-Highlighted Pixie with Playful Texture